 A positive perception of change

-What can help you as a leader though is to look out for those individuals who have taken a positive perception of the change.
+That said, there’s no question about how important change management is to businesses.
+So, if you’re tasked to make it happen within your organisation, then you should start searching for ways to implement it more effectively.
+Perhaps, what can help you as a leader though is to look out for those individuals who have taken a positive perception of the change.
 To harness their motivation and positivity and use it to try and help bring along those who feel more negative.
 We might call these people champions for change.
 The closer a change champion is to the key stakeholders in the change, the greater the chances of success.

 So what are the characteristics to look out for in a change champion?